bup/bup/Documentation/bup-fsck.1.md

 if repairs were needed and were successful, and there were no other errors.

-*WARNING*: bup fsck's recovery features are not available unless you have the free `par2`(1) package installed on your bup server.

 *WARNING*: bup fsck obviously cannot recover from a complete disk failure.
 If your backups are important, you need to carefully consider redundancy (such as using RAID